jostrm/azure-enterprise-scale-ml-usage/README.md

         - [12-create-aifactory-pipeline-and-run-once.sh](./12-create-aifactory-pipeline-and-run-once.sh)
         - [13-add-project-pipeline-and-run-once.sh](./13-add-project-pipeline-and-run-once.sh)
 - B) Bring your own "empty" repo
-    - **When to choose**: If your organizaiton do not allow you to create repos, or if Azure Devops is your preffered choice
+    - **When to choose**: If your organization don't allow you to create repos, or if you preffer Azure Devops.
     - **Automation scripts to run**: The scripts below, will bootstrap an empty repo.
         - [11-init-template-files-once.sh](./11-init-template-files-once.sh)
         - [12-create-aifactory-pipeline-and-run-once.sh](./12-create-aifactory-pipeline-and-run-once.sh)